Does My Eyeglass Prescription Qualify For LASIK?

 Whether your eyeglass prescription qualifies for LASIK depends on several factors, including the shape and thickness of your corneas.
 Other factors include the brand of laser your LASIK surgeon uses and the specific type of LASIK technology and treatment parameters recommended for your procedure.

 During your LASIK consultation, your refractive surgeon will explain the best procedure for your needs and discuss whether your prescription is within the recommended treatment range for LASIK.
-If your prescription is too high for LASIK, other vision correction procedures such as phakic IOL implants might be a good alternative.
+If your prescription is too high for LASIK, other vision correction procedures such as phakic IOL implants or refractive lens exchange might be good alternatives.